Tired of bank calls? So you can get rid of them – El Financiero

 Through this system you can file your complaint against those collection offices that violate the rules that regulate their actions.
 In these cases, the Condusef will sanction the financial institutions that have them hired to carry out their management.

-For this, you only have to enter the page www.condusef.gob.mx and click on the logo that says REDECO, there the respective information of the scheme will be displayed.
+For this, you just have to go to the page www.condusef.gob.mx and click on the logo that says REDECO, there the respective information of the scheme will be displayed.

 You must fill out a form where you will include data from the complaint such as: financial sector, financial institution, type of product, by whom the collection was made, means by which the collection was made, reason for which you are complaining, among other aspects .